-My research examines political regimes, regime transitions, and political parties, with a emphasis on Latin America.
-I am currently working on a dissertation that examines why political parties founded by former dictators and other authoritarian elites have sometimes thrived in nascent democracies.
-Please see my research page for additional information about my research.
+My research examines political regimes and regime transitions, politics in nascent democracies, political parties, and distributive politics—with a focus on Latin America.
+My current book manuscript examines why political parties linked to former dictatorships often crop up and even thrive in new democracies.
+Please see my research page for more information about my research.

-I plan to receive my PhD from the University of Chicago in June 2020.
-Prior to beginning my PhD studies, I completed an MA in International Relations at the University of Chicago’s Committee on International Relations.
+I received my PhD from the University of Chicago’s Political Science Department in August 2020.
+Prior to my PhD studies, I completed an MA in International Relations at the University of Chicago’s Committee on International Relations.